-- 1 Against this backdrop, international cooperation on technological innovation is one of the enablers of - 2 climate action in developing countries on both mitigation and adaptation (high confidence).
-Experiences - 3 with international cooperation on technology development and deployment suggest that such activities - 4 are most effective when approached as "innovation cooperation" that engenders a holistic, systemic - 5 view of innovation requirements, is done in equitable partnership between donors and recipients, and - 6 develops local innovation capabilities (medium evidence, high agreement). - 7 Chapter 17, in particular Section 17.4, connects technological innovation with other enabling - 8 conditions, such as behaviour, institutional capacity and multi-level governance, to clarify the actions - 9 that could be taken, holistically and in conjunction, to strengthen and accelerate the system transitions - 10 required to limit warming to be in line with the Paris Agreement and to place countries in sustainable - 11 development pathways.
+Against this backdrop, international cooperation on technological innovation is one of the enablers of climate action in developing countries on both mitigation and adaptation (high confidence).
+Experiences with international cooperation on technology development and deployment suggest that such activities are most effective when they: are approached as 'innovation cooperation' that engenders a holistic, systemic view of innovation requirements; are an equitable partnership between donors and recipients; and develop local innovation capabilities (medium evidence, high agreement).

+Chapter 17, in particular Section 17.4, connects technological innovation with other enabling conditions, such as behaviour, institutional capacity and multilevel governance, to clarify the actions that could be taken, holistically and in conjunction, to strengthen and accelerate the system transitions required to limit warming to be in line with the Paris Agreement and to place countries in sustainable development pathways.

-16.7 Knowledge gaps
+16.7 Knowledge Gaps